egovernment/egovernment.github.io/_documentation/installation/environment-configuration.markdown

 ### smtp `object`

 SMTP settings.
 For Email delivery we rely on [nodemailer](https://www.npmjs.com/package/nodemailer) package, and provided options are directly send to this module.
-Unless `logOnly: true` option is provided, in such case no email delivery occurs, just logs on sent emails are output in server console.
+Unless `logOnly: true` option is provided, in such case no email delivery occurs, just logs on "sent emails" are output in server console.

 Defaults to:

 ```javascript
 {
   host: 'localhost',